 Instructions

 - Heat the water in the microwave or stovetop until hot.
-Or you can simply use hot tap water.
+Or, simply use hot tap water.

 - Pour all of the ingredients into a small mixing bowl.